Loudoun Foster Care & Adoption

 - Provides intervention services to children placed in the custody of the Department of Family Services and their families.

-Who are the Children Needing Foster and Adoptive Homes?
+Who are the Children in Need of Foster and Adoptive Homes?

 Although the children who come into foster care range in age, most are age 11 and up.
 They come from diverse backgrounds.
 They may have experienced abuse, neglect, or lived in families in need of supportive services.
 What they all share is the need to have a safe and stable environment, someplace where they can regain trust in their world, a sense of self-worth, a connection to a family, and to a community that offers guidance and understanding.
 That is where foster parents come in.